Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Domain-specific Challenges and Opportunities

 Regarding listening intents, LLMs provide a great tool to consolidate and extend these findings from music psychology.
 For instance, integrating a data-driven approach with the results of the empirical questionnaire-based study from~\cite{schafer_psychological_2013}, Hausberger et al.~leverage LLMs to augment and cluster 129 listening functions into 32 broader intents and provide a simple interface that enables music search by intent~\cite{hausberger_exim_2025}.
 Another pathway could be to infer the listening intent of the users from their conversations with an LLM, either through additional classifiers or directly through LLM-guided questions.
 Ultimately, the listening intent could be used by traditional recommendation approaches, integrating it as contextual factor, or again directly by the LLM.

-Surprisingly little literature has been devoted to using LLMs for finding music that fits a specific \textit{emotion}.
+Surprisingly little research has been devoted to using LLMs for finding music that fits a specific \textit{emotion}.
 Nevertheless, LLMs have shown some potential to identify emotions from conversations~\cite{fu-etal-2025-laerc,gao-etal-2024-cept}.
 Linking these to individual music preferences and using the resulting user model to tailor music recommendations, however, is still an open challenge with only very recent and limited research available~\cite{10.1145/3711896.3737212,wang_emotion-aware_2025}.
-This is a highly valuable research direction given the importance of mood and emotion in music perception and use.
+This is a highly valuable direction given the importance of emotion and mood in music perception and use.
+It is important to note that emotion and mood are different concepts from a psychological perspective, however, often used interchangeably in the more technical RSs research works.
+Taking a psychological view, emotion refers to an affective response to a stimulus that is commonly short-lasting but highly intense, while mood refers to a longer-lasting affective state of lower intensity that is not necessarily the result of a (single) stimulus.